 If the accounting auditor does not fulfill their official responsibilities, or neglects their duties, or their conduct is not appropriate as an accounting auditor, and if the Company decides that serious damage is likely to be caused to the Company by allowing them to continue to be the accounting auditor of the Company, then the Audit & Supervisory Board dismisses the accounting auditor as stipulated in Article 340 of the Companies Act.
-Further, if the accounting auditor admits that it is difficult to appropriate audits, then the Audit & Supervisory Board decides the content of a proposal for dismissing or not reappointing the accounting auditor taking into account the opinions of organizations responsible for conducting audits, and the Board of Directors submits the said proposal to the general meeting of shareholders following the decision made by the Audit & Supervisory Board.
+Further, if the accounting auditor admits that it is difficult to appropriately perform their duties, or it is reasonable to change the accounting auditor in order to conduct more appropriate audits, then the Audit & Supervisory Board decides the content of a proposal for dismissing or not reappointing the accounting auditor taking into account the opinions of organizations responsible for conducting audits, and the Board of Directors submits the said proposal to the general meeting of shareholders following the decision made by the Audit & Supervisory Board.